Insight

 Price lines, currencies, cost categories, included services, excluded items, minimums, surcharge logic, and related commercial qualifiers all need to be reviewed together.

-When normalisation is done well, the team can see which offer is actually cheaper on a like-for-like basis, where the risks sit, and what still needs human judgment.
+When this is done well, the team can see where offers differ in substance, where the risks sit, and what still needs human judgment.

-That turns pricing review from a copy-and-paste exercise into a decision-support workflow.
+That turns manual comparison from a copy-and-paste exercise into a decision-support workflow.